ryanlohyr/NUSDegs/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `NUSDegs` from [here](http://link.to/duke).
+3. Copy the file to the folder you want to use as the home folder for NUSDegs.
+4. Open a command terminal, cd into the folder you put the .jar file in, and run the command java -jar "duke.jar" to run the application.
+5. Ensure that you remember the name you input into NUSDegs at the start of the application, as it would be used to access you saved data during subsequent uses.
+The name used is CASE_SENSITIVE.

 ## Features
 - View help : `help`